SteveBarnett/Remixing/_thinking/tao-te-ching-arthur-waley-translation.md

 - day by day, subtracts from knowledge (since knowledge of things stimulates desire for them) and arrives at 'inactivity.'
 The Sage speaks very little, for **words embody conceptual distinctions and so lead us further from the Tao**; desires nothing and so has a mind which simply, like a mirror, reflects impartially and desirelessly what is before it.
 - actionless activity ... is a condition almost impossible to describe in language which has evolved precisely to describe ordinary purposive action.
 - Anyone who is glib or fluent, the Taoist would say, can be assumed with certainty to be no Sage, but merely caught in the web of conceptual discriminations which conceals reality.
-- no the state in which desires are satisfied, but **the state in which the desires to be satisfied have been diminished to the greatest possible degree.**
+- not the state in which desires are satisfied, but **the state in which the desires to be satisfied have been diminished to the greatest possible degree.**

 ### Chapter 4